lipengyu/spark-docker/README.md

 # Spark in docker
-Example on running spark on your mac (some parts below might differ for non-macs, e.g. the need of using 'sudo' in front of everything), without too much work.
+Example running spark on your mac (some parts below might differ for non-macs, e.g. the need of using 'sudo' in front of everything), without too much work.

 *This works*